Install Wordpress On PC With Web Platform Installer

 Microsoft web platform installer install wordpress

-Finally here is Drupal & Wordpress installation done via Web Platform Installer, screenshot:
+Finally here is Drupal & WordPress installation done via Web Platform Installer, screenshot:

 Microsoft web platform installer install wordpress